GSA/us-data-federation/framework.md

 ---
 layout: page
-title: The U.S. Data Federation Framework (alpha)
+title: The U.S. Data Federation Framework
 permalink: /us-data-federation-framework/
 ---

+*This is the alpha version of this framework.*

 ## Summary
 This project is a partnership between GSA's 18F and Office of Products and Platforms (OPP).
 We define a data federation as an effort where a certain type of specifiable data is collected across complex disparate organizational boundaries.
 This could be, for example, when the federal government collects data from states, or states from municipalities, or even when the Office of Management and Budget collects data systematically from many federal agencies.
 This type of data sharing effort is common in our distributed style of government, but we believe it has not been given the systemic investigation and infrastructural support it deserves — currently each such effort is treated as an isolated instance, with little sharing of tools or lessons from one effort to the next.

 The goal of the U.S. Data Federation project is to fill that gap, providing a common language and framework for understanding these efforts, and (in the future) a toolkit for accelerating the implementation of these efforts.

-## What We Did
+## What we did
 We interviewed twelve leaders of federated data projects, and seven additional experts from government, academia, and the private sector who have been influential in shaping or understanding these efforts.
 We developed a maturity model for these efforts in along four axes: Impetus, Community, Specification, and Application.
 We found that the most successful efforts are those in which all four of these axes are developed iteratively and simultaneously.
 We also developed a playbook of common ways to ensure these efforts are successful.

-Projects We Interviewed:
+Projects we interviewed:

 - [DATA ACT](https://en.wikipedia.org/wiki/Digital_Accountability_and_Transparency_Act_of_2014), a 2014 law mandating expanded and standardized reporting of financial data for federal agencies.
 - [data.gov.ie](https://data.gov.ie/data), the open data port for Ireland.